scambier/tic80-typescript/README.md

 _**See [this issue](https://github.com/scambier/tic80-typescript/issues/9) for a clear example on how to organize your code.**_

 `tsc80 build|run` only transpiles your TypeScript files to JavaScript, and compiles them together as a single output file.
-Internally, TIC-80 uses [Duktape](https://duktape.org/) as its JavaScript engine.
+Internally, TIC-80 uses [QuickJS](https://github.com/nesbox/quickjs) as its JavaScript engine.

 The following limitations apply:

-- ES5 only (with some syntax exceptions).
+- JS code up to ES2020.
 This tool does not provide polyfills.
 - Required to have a single file output (`compilerOptions.outFile` in `tsconfig.json`)
 - No modules, and no npm dependencies.
 - All declared variables and classes at file level (in all files) are public and share the same root namespace.